TERMS AND CONDITIONS

 Checked baggage will be delivered to the bearer of the baggage check.
 In the case of any damage to baggage moving international transportation, a complaint must be made in writing to carrier forthwith after discovery of damage and, at the latest, within 7 days from receipt.
 In case of delay, a complaint must be made within 21 days from date of the baggage was delivered.
 See tariffs or conditions of carriage regarding non-international transportation.

-A ticket is good for carriage for one year from date of issue, except as otherwise provided in this ticket; in carrier's tariffs; conditions of carriage; or related regulations.
+A ticket is good for carriage for nine months from date of issue, except as otherwise provided in this ticket; in carrier's tariffs; conditions of carriage; or related regulations.
 The fare for carriage hereunder is subject to change prior to commencement of carriage.
 The carrier may refuse transportation if the applicable fare or charter price has not been paid.

 The carrier undertakes to use its best efforts to carry the passenger and baggage with reasonable dispatch.
 Times shown in timetables or elsewhere are not guaranteed and form no part of this contract.
 The carrier may, without notice, substitute alternate carriers or aircraft, and may alter or omit stopping places shown on the ticket or charter contract in the case of necessity.
 Schedules are subject to changes without notice.
 Further, the carrier assumes no responsibility for making connections.